iamsrp/dexter/README.md

  - Make sure that the appropriate model and scorer files are in `${HOME}/deepspeech`
  - Make sure you have a microphone and speaker
  - Try running dexter.py with the appropriate config file for your distro (either `pi_config` or `ubunutu_config`) You will then be hugely underwhelmed, but at least the basic functionality should be there at this point.

 ## Prerequisites

+* Linux:
+  - Raspberry Pi OS (on a Raspberry Pi)
+  - Ubuntu (on an x64-86 box)
 * [Python 3](https://www.python.org/).
 * Around 1G of free disk space, if you want to use DeepSpeech and so forth.
 * Most of what is listed in the `requirements` file.
 What you actually need will depend on what components you add.